airbytehq/airbyte/docs/connector-development/config-based/error-handling.md

         header: "wait_time"
 ```

-Optionally, a regex can be configured to extract the wait time from the header value.
+Optionally, a regular expression can be configured to extract the wait time from the header value.

 ```
 requester: